clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 * [#1902](https://github.com/clj-kondo/clj-kondo/issues/1902): provide :symbols analysis for navigation to symbols in quoted forms or EDN files.
 See [demo](https://twitter.com/borkdude/status/1612773780589355008).
 The symbol analysis is used from clojure-lsp for which I provided a patch [here](https://github.com/borkdude/clojure-lsp/commit/f662adab1b17d5dbc3648d6d8208334dc920aa0e).

-A new project around clj-kondo is [clj-kondo-bb](https://github.com/clj-kondo/clj-kondo-bb) which enables you to use clj-kondo from babashka scripts.
+A new project around clj-kondo is [clj-kondo-bb](https://github.com/clj-kondo/clj-kondo-bb) which enables you to use clj-kondo from babashka scripts.<br>
 Also [lein-clj-kondo](https://github.com/clj-kondo/lein-clj-kondo) got an update.

 ### [Instaparse-bb](https://github.com/babashka/instaparse-bb)